Bin-Cao/SimXRD/train_db/README.md

 ### Data Sharing:
 You can access the data via the provided [**One drive link**](https://hkustgz-my.sharepoint.com/:f:/g/personal/bcao686_connect_hkust-gz_edu_cn/EsxtuXQ8LdtDiuWPxA165HEBk4CbeBOTLr5_yn9LM-BYrA?e=eplknd) or request a copy via email for delivery on a **physical hard drive**.

-**Please email me your name, organization, and the purpose of your application in order to receive the password.**
+**Please email me your name, organization, and the purpose of your application in order to receive the password.
+Email name: [Application for acquisition/SimXRDdb]**

 ### Contact Information:
 **Mr. Cao Bin**